All of your frequently asked questions answered.

 Yes.
 The ZOOMobile (Outreach) brings educational, entertaining and interactive programs features live animals to schools, community centers, after school programs and events.
 Click here to see how The Zoo is making tracks to you.

 Yes.
-The Zoo offers popular summer camp programs for students in grades 2 through 8.
+The Zoo offers popular summer camp programs for students in grades 2 through 12.
+Plus, we offer adult summer camp too!
 Registration information is available by clicking here.

 Unfortunately, no. The Zoo follows AZA guidelines, which is for the protection of the animals.
 Only Service Animals as defined by the Americans with Disabilities Act (ADA) are permitted with visitors with disabilities.
 The owner of the Service Animal must accompany the animal, must be in control of the animal, and the animal must not exhibit threatening behavior to the animal collection, guests or staff while on grounds.
 The Maryland Zoo, its staff and volunteers are not responsible for the care or supervision of a Service Animal.